Butterfly Survey 2025 - Get involved

 Please spread the word among your friends, colleagues and neighbours!
 The more people counting butterflies, the more reliable the conclusions we can draw from the data, and the better we can adapt our farming practices to benefit biodiversity.

-Download the Butterfly Count app here
+Download the Butterfly Survey app here

 Register your observation site!